Skip to content

 Owner-occupancy and the AB 1033 condo path

 Owner-occupancy requirements are suspended statewide through January 1, 2025 and LA has not reintroduced them.
 AB 1033 also opens a new path: cities may opt in to allow ADUs to be sold separately as condos.
 LA hasn't opted in yet, but the California YIMBY tracker is the fastest place to watch for that change.
+If a separate sellable parcel is the actual goal, compare against the SB9 lot split guide first.

 Fees, school district levies, and the 750 sq ft line